Clibor is a clipboard history manager. Give it a try!

 Easily encrypt and decrypt text to protect confidential information.

-The decryption URL holds encrypted information and can be decrypted with a passphrase.
+The decryption URL contains the encrypted data, which can be decrypted using the correct passphrase.

-• Even if Notion’s data is leaked, the password is encrypted and cannot be decrypted.
+• Even if Notion’s data is leaked, the passwords remain encrypted and cannot be decrypted.

-• Even if someone else operates the PC and sees Notion’s password management notebook, the password cannot be displayed without knowing the passphrase.
+• Even if someone gains access to your PC and views your Notion password management notebook, the passwords will not be visible without the correct passphrase.

-Using TXT-Crypter, you can encrypt and store your passwords securely.
+Using TXT-Crypter, you can encrypt and securely store your passwords.

 <aside>